aredn/documentation/arednHow-toGuides/beginner-guide.rst

 Configuring your node
 ---------------------

 After you have your equipment in hand, you need to install the AREDN® firmware, configure its settings, and put it up in the air.
-Installation and configuration of the firmware is covered in the **Installing AREDN Firmware** and **Basic Radio Setup** sections of the *Getting Started Guide*.
+Installation and configuration of the firmware is covered in the **Installing AREDN® Firmware** and **Basic Radio Setup** sections of the *Getting Started Guide*.

 Aiming High Gain Antennas
 -------------------------